Chesham branch: Metropolitan Railway Chiltern schemes

 In 1872 Edward Watkin (1819–1901) was appointed as the Metropolitan Railway's Chairman.
 A director of many railway companies, he had a vision of unifying a string of railway companies to create a single route running from Manchester via London to an intended Channel Tunnel and on to France.
 In 1873 Watkin entered negotiations to take control of the Aylesbury and Buckingham Railway and a section of the former Buckinghamshire Railway running north from Verney Junction to Buckingham.
 He planned to extend the MR north from London to Aylesbury to join the existing lines and create a direct route from London to the north of England.
 He also proposed to extend a short rail branch which ran from the Aylesbury and Buckingham Railway to the small town of Brill, known as the Brill Tramway, southwest to Oxford, and thus create a through route from London to Oxford.
 Rail services between Oxford and London at this time were poor, and although still an extremely roundabout route, had the scheme been completed it would have formed the shortest route from London to Oxford, Aylesbury, Buckingham and Stratford upon Avon.
 The Duke of Buckingham, chairman of the Aylesbury and Buckingham Railway and owner of the Brill Tramway, was enthusiastic, and authorisation for the scheme was sought from Parliament.
 Parliament did not share the enthusiasm of Watkin and the Duke, and in 1875 the Buckinghamshire and Northamptonshire Union Railway Bill was rejected.

 Watkin did, however, obtain consent to extend the MR to Harrow, roughly 12 mi northwest of London, an extension which opened in 1880.
 The Harrow line was further extended to Rickmansworth in 1887.
-Rickmansworth at this time was a small town with a population of only 1,800; to generate passenger traffic for the new station, a horse bus service between Chesham and Rickmansworth opened on 1 September 1887.
+Rickmansworth at this time was a small town with a population of only 1,800; to generate passenger traffic for the new station, a horse-drawn omnibus service between Chesham and Rickmansworth opened on 1 September 1887.